 Try and keep the tuna to one layer to ensure they’re evenly coated in the marinade.

 Cover with plastic wrap and marinate in the fridge for 30 minutes.
-You can marinate it longer than this but be aware that color of the tuna will get darker as time goes by, and the flavor will get stronger too.
+You can marinate it longer than this, but be aware that the color of the tuna will get darker as time goes by, and the flavor will get stronger, too.
 It depends on your preference!

-If you try the recipe, we'd love to know what you thought so let us know by leaving a review and star rating in the comments below.
-It's also helpful to our other readers if you mention any substitutions you made.
+I hope you enjoy this Maguro Zuke Don recipe!
+If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
+It’s also helpful to share any adjustments you made to the recipe with our other readers.
 Thank you!

 Maguro Zuke Don (Marinated Tuna Sashimi Bowl)